xi-project/xi-test-selenium/README.md

 Read about all the cool methods available to you in the **[API documentation](http://doc.beta.bas.fi/xi-test-selenium/api/html/)**.

+See the `tests/` directory of this project for ideas on how to set this up with PHPUnit or similar.

 ## Competitors ##

 The following libraries aim to do what we do.